Abdelrhman-Azab/Uber-clone/README.md

   * Device Selection: Choose from a variety of devices (e.g., phones, tablets) to see how the widget scales and adapts to different screen sizes and resolutions.
 <img width="1138" alt="Screenshot 2024-09-04 at 10 09 43 PM" src="https://github.com/user-attachments/assets/47d43c70-c41b-4f83-860f-1d65fff5b026">

+# How theming is working

+# Dexlist

+# Needs to be done
+* Left to right is not working
+* Icons don't change in the dark mode